A Journey Towards Well-Being

 Alternatives to Being a “Shopaholic”

-Throughout my blogs you will get to know my many “quirks”.
+Throughout my Newsfeeds you will get to know my many “quirks”.
 (I like “quirky”- sounds better than “weird” but call me what you will!)
 Some quirks I will come right out and share.
 Starting now:

 1. I’m an organized control freak who colour coordinates her closet.